 Freedom of ownership.
 Having students be involved in their own curriculum gives them a tremendous sense of ownership over their own learning.
 That freedom to control their education and steer it down the right path is fundamentally motivating for students.

 Flexibility.
-There’s no one way that individualised learning has to be.
-If you don’t have the capacity for creating and executing individualised curricula for your whole class, you can just arrange a few student-centred activities.
+There's no one way that individualised learning has to be.
+If you don't have the capacity to create and execute individualised curricula for your whole class, you can just arrange a few student-centred activities.
 You might be surprised how engaged they get in the task.

 Increased independence.
 Self-analysis is a tricky skill to teach, but the individualised classroom builds this skill up over time.
 Eventually, your students will be able to manage themselves, analyse themselves and determine the best way to learn faster.